Acktarius/conceal-faucet-api/README.md

 # 🛰️ CCX Faucet Backend Architecture

 A secure, Dockerized backend designed for CCX (Conceal) rewards — ideal for integrating with small games or exchanges.
-It exposes a REST API that validates gameplay via JWT sessions and enforces strict anti‑abuse rules with Redis.
+It exposes a REST API that validates gameplay via HttpOnly cookie sessions and enforces strict anti‑abuse rules with Redis.

 ---